CarolinaPB/visualise_cnv_wf-human-variation/README.md

 # CNV Nanopore

-Rshiny app to visualise CNVs detected with the [EPI2ME wf-human-variation](https://github.com/epi2me-labs/wf-human-variation) workflow.
+Rshiny app to visualise CNAs detected with the [EPI2ME wf-human-variation](https://github.com/epi2me-labs/wf-human-variation) workflow.
+Two plots are included:
+- `Multi-chromosome` plot with a small overview of all chromosomes - coverage and CNAs
+- `Single-chromosome` plot with coverage and CNAs for the selected chromosome

+These plots show the mean coverage per genomic region (blue line) and the CNA predictions from wf-human-variation in green (gain) or red (loss).
+The small triangles show the start position of the CNA (sometimes the CNAs are so small that the corresponding line is not clear).
+In addition, the chromosome cytoband is included below the single chromosome plot.
+The plots are interactive.

 ![App overview](images/app.png)